Decent-Partners/Decent-overview/README.md

 -------------------
 ### Prospective Partners

+Decent Partners is the bootstrapping entity for the cooperative, its role is to push forward the cooperative to a point where it is governed by a wide range of partners who successfully propose and deliver projects across a wide range of areas.

+- [Decent Partners](https://decent.partners): Decent develops community networks that are funded, governed and owned by the people they represent.
 - [Edgeware](https://edgewa.re): Fairly launched smart contract chain and publc goods fund in the Polkadot ecosystem.
 - [Commonwealth](https://commonwealth.im): Discuss, organize, and grow decentralized communities.
 - [DatDot](https://datdot.org/): An autonomous hosting network for p2p data systems.